Sabarmati Riverfront

 Sabarmati Riverfront is a waterfront being developed along the banks of Sabarmati river in Ahmedabad, India.
 Proposed in the 1960s, the construction began in 2005.
-Since 2012, under Phase 1, the waterfront has been gradually opened to public as facilities are constructed; various facilities are under construction.
-The major objectives of project are environment improvement, social infrastructure and sustainable development.
+Since 2012, under Phase 1, the waterfront has been gradually opened to the public as facilities are constructed; various facilities are under construction.
+The major objectives of the project are environmental improvement, social infrastructure, and sustainable development.
 Phase 2 was approved in 2020.